 Take the sudden spike in COVID-19 cases in Victoria a few weeks ago.
 Even though, at that time, South Australia had zero community transmission, the interstate coverage of this spike created heightened anxiety, with lots of people suddenly seeking out information all at once.

 We saw an immediate spike on our client SA Health’s website, too.
-Zoe, our COVID-19 virtual agent which lives on SA Health website, was swamped with queries as soon as the Victorian spike was announced.
+Zoe, our COVID-19 chatbot which lives on SA Health website, was swamped with queries as soon as the Victorian spike was announced.
 Without this virtual agent to shoulder the load, many people would be left waiting and wondering—a terrible ‘customer’ experience at a time when tensions are running high.

 Which is precisely why we worked with SA Health to launch Zoe so quickly (six days, in fact) in the first place: we knew people were dealing with fear and anxiety, and we needed a way to get people critical, authoritative, and reassuring information at a time when getting through by phone would be difficult.